tonybaldwin/statexpire/README.md

 Could be -10 days, -1 year, -6 months, whatever,
 and the script will delete updates older than that given value.

-This is to be run from the command line with /usr/bin/php /path/to/statexpire.php not to be run in a browser.
+The statexpire.php is to be run from the command line with /usr/bin/php /path/to/statexpire.php not to be run in a browser.
 As such, it requires php-cli, but statusnet already requires that to run other scripts.
 I recommend sticking it in /statusnet/scripts/

+Or, of course, the statexpire.sh is a bash script, to be run from the command line.

 You could have a cronjob do it:
 0 0 1 * * /usr/bin/php /var/www/statusnet/scripts/statexpire.php
+or
+0 0 1 * * /var/www/status/scripts/statexpire.sh

 or some such thing.
+They both accomplish the same thing.